 Rule 32.2(b)(1), as proposed, would allow the court's determination of forfeitability to be based on "evidence or information" presented by the parties.
 The term "information," as used here, obviously means something other than "evidence."
 As a result, the rule would allow a shocking departure -- perhaps even an unconstitutional one -- from the present requirement that a criminal forfeiture be established under the same rules of evidence that apply in the guilt phase of a criminal trial.
-A criminal forfeiture cannot be based on rank hearsay and proffers.1 This proposed revision of the Rule must be rejected for this reason alone.
+A criminal forfeiture cannot be based on rank hearsay and proffers.
+This proposed revision of the Rule must be rejected for this reason alone.

-The proposed Committee Note errs in repeating the DOJ's fundamentally misleading claim about the burden of proof for criminal forfeiture being a preponderance of the evidence.
-Ordinarily, when the Rules propose to resolve a point on which there is a disparity of views in the case law, the Note says so candidly, not argumentatively.
+The proposed Committee Note also errs in repeating the DOJ's fundamentally misleading claim about the burden of proof for criminal forfeiture being a preponderance of the evidence.
 First, the burden of proof is a legislative or constitutional matter, involving the striking of a balance between individual rights and government power.
 It is not one of mere "practice and procedure" but rather affects a "substantive right."
 28 U.S.C. § 2702(b).
-The Committee ought not try to influence it by Rule or Note.
-If it does, however, the Judicial Conference position should be based on a thoughtful and balanced assessment of the case law, historical tradition, and Congressional intent.
+If a Rule or Note must allude to or implicitly resolve such a question, however, the Judicial Conference position should be based on a thoughtful and balanced assessment of the case law, historical tradition, and Congressional intent.
+Moreover, it has been our observation that when the Rules propose to resolve a point on which there is a disparity of views in the case law, the Note will say so candidly, not argumentatively.
+These high standards are not met here.

 NACDL believes that both the Sixth Amendment and Congressional intent impose a burden of proof beyond a reasonable doubt in all federal criminal forfeiture cases.
 The proposed Committee Note selectively cites a handful of incorrectly decided cases (again copied from the DOJ "Explanation") to the contrary, all of which simply ignore Congress' clear requirement of proof beyond a reasonable doubt.
-The case law under RICO and CCE strongly establishes that the burden of proof is beyond a reasonable doubt for criminal forfeiture.
+The case law under RICO, citing legislative history that is crystal-clear, strongly establishes that the burden of proof is beyond a reasonable doubt for criminal forfeiture.
 See United States v.
 Pelullo, 14 F.3d 881, 902-06 (3d Cir.
 1994) (criminal RICO forfeiture requires proof beyond a reasonable doubt); United States v.
 Pryba, 674 F.Supp.
 1518, 1520-21 (E.D.Va.
 1987), aff'd, 900 F.2d 748 (4th Cir.), cert. denied, 498 U.S. 924 (1990) (same); United States v.
 Cauble, 706 F.2d 1322, 1347 (5th Cir.
 1983), cert. denied, 465 U.S. 1005 (1984) (same).
 See also 18 U.S.C. § 1467(c)(1) (beyond-a-reasonable-doubt burden for criminal forfeiture in obscenity prosecutions).
 None of these authorities is mentioned in the Note.